One-hit wonders of the 2000s

 '1985' by Bowling for Soup (2004)

 "1985" is another hit many know the words to, whether intended or not.
 The song focuses on nostalgia with mentions of MTV and Blondie and cites trends likely seen as Jurassic to a Gen Z population but hit a nerve with older generations.
 Peaking at #23, the Top 40 hit sold over a million downloads.
-In 2024, Bowling for Soup celebrated their 30th anniversary as a band.
+In November 2024, a musical featuring Bowling for Soup's songs premiered in London.

 'Bad Day' by Daniel Powter (2005)